7 Reasons Why Your Home Always Feels Cold in Winter

 They will complete a new load calculation for your home and see if your current heating unit measures up.

-Modern furnaces are equipped with two stages that allow them to operate at two different BTU settings.
+Modern furnaces have two stages that allow them to operate at two different BTU settings.

 This means your solution could be as simple as the flip of a button!

-If your furnace is truly undersized for your home, you will need to purchase a new system in order to get that indoor temperature up and your HVAC functioning properly.
+If your home furnace is undersized, you must purchase a new system to get that indoor temperature up and your HVAC functioning correctly.

 Keeping your house warm throughout the colder months is about more than comfort.
-A properly running heating system will keep your energy bills consistent and could even reduce your environmental impact.
+A properly running heating system will keep your energy bills consistent and could reduce environmental impact.

 Be sure to keep up with regular maintenance on your heating unit and call a trusty HVAC expert as soon as there is an issue!